 My kids loved walking along the path and seeing all the elephant seals.
 Some of the seals were very close to the path since they seemed to stick where it was cooler.
 As the day heated up they moved out closer to the water.
 So get there early if you can.

-They were very noisy and reminded me of the alien speak in Galaxy Quest (anyone know what I’m talking about).
-We were all laughing at the way the seals moved and interacted.
-Plus the coastline is just beautiful and we enjoyed just walking around.
+Elephant seals are very noisy and their barks reminded me of the alien speak in Galaxy Quest (anyone know what I’m talking about).
+At the peak of the season the noise can be rather deafening.

+My kids are obsessed with the show Octonauts and they have an episode about an elephant seal.
+They were over the moon to get to see them in real life.
 This was a fun little day trip with the family, made even better by the absolutely gorgeous weather we had.
-The drive is breathtaking as you drive along coastline that is fairly untouched.
+The drive is breathtaking as you travel along coastline that is fairly untouched.

 Other places to visit in California: